steinhaug/KISTA-T-D/horoscope/llm-zodiac-cards.md

 - The respective ruling planets are always visible, influencing the lighting and energy of each card
 - Card numbers and astrological symbols are elegantly incorporated into the decorative frame

+* * * * *
+♈ Aries (Ram): March 21–April 19
+♉ Taurus (Bull): April 20–May 20
+♊ Gemini (Twins): May 21–June 21
+♋ Cancer (Crab): June 22–July 22
+♌ Leo (Lion): July 23–August 22
+♍ Virgo (Virgin): August 23–September 22
+♎ Libra (Balance): September 23–October 23
+♏ Scorpius (Scorpion): October 24–November 21
+♐ Sagittarius (Archer): November 22–December 21
+♑ Capricornus (Goat): December 22–January 19
+♒ Aquarius (Water Bearer): January 20–February 18
+♓ Pisces (Fish): February 19–March 20
+* * * * *

+Create a tarot card for the 'Sagittarius' sign of the zodiac, in the style of Gothic art.
+Dark and mysterious palette to depict an archer centaur.
+Incorporate a sense of both darkness and hope through the composition.

+Create a tarot card for the 'Capricorn' sign of the zodiac, in the style of Gothic art.
+Dark and mysterious palette to depict sea-goat.
+Incorporate a sense of both darkness and hope through the composition.

+Create a tarot card for the 'Pisces' sign of the zodiac, in the style of Gothic art.
+Dark and mysterious palette to depict Two luminous fish.
+Incorporate a sense of both darkness and hope through the composition.

+Create a tarot card for the 'Pisces' sign of the zodiac, in the style of Gothic art.
+Dark and mysterious palette to depict Two luminous fish.
+Incorporate a sense of both darkness and hope through the composition.

+'Sagittarius' sign of the zodiac tarot card in Gothic style, dark and mysterious with rich textures

 ## Zodiac Tarot Card Prompts
 # Celestial Astrology Tarot Collection - Enhanced Edition
 ## Additional Elements to Enhance the Collection

 1. **Elemental Influences**